Polynomial Chaos Expanded Gaussian Process: Polynomial Chaos Expanded Gaussian Processes

 \section{Polynomial Chaos Expanded Gaussian Processes}

-In this section the novel ML approach as a combination of PCE and GP is presented, where the PCE is used to calculate the hyperparameters of the GP.
-First, the general architecture of this approach is presented.
-Then, the calculation of the GP's lengthscale parameters through the PCE is introduced.
-After that, the heteroscedastic noise estimation of this approach is presented.
-In Appendix~\ref{hyperparameter_calculation}, the calculation of the hyperparameters for scalar inputs and multiple inputs is explained in detail.
+In this section, the novel ML approach as a combination of PCE and GP is presented, where the PCE is used to calculate the hyperparameters of the GP.
+First, the general architecture and methodology of this approach is presented.
+After that, the hyperparameter optimization is described.
+Then, a runtime comparison is carried out.